UBCFormulaElectric/Consolidated-Firmware/specs.md

 PDM-12 | E-fuse fail-safe mode | If an e-fuse enters fail-safe mode, the PDM must: <br/> - Throw a non-critical fault. <br/> - Control e-fuses over GPIO. <br/> <br/> If the e-fuse recovers, the PDM must return to SPI communication and clear the non-critical fault.
 PDM-22 | E-fuse fault behavior | - The PDM must continually compare e-fuse currents against their current limits. <br/> - Once the e-fuse current exceeds the current limit for an output, that output is considered to have faulted, and the PDM must set a non-critical fault. <br/> - Once an e-fuse faults, the PDM should retry by disabling the output for progressively longer times, i.e. time = (retry number * 100ms), then re-enable the output. <br/> - The PDM should retry 5 times before leaving an output permanently off, resetable by GLVMS only.
 This state is considered unrecoverable, and is handled by PDM-13.
 PDM-7 | E-fuse current limits | The PDM's e-fuse current limits must be set to 2.5A for inverter outputs, and 1A for other outputs.
-PDM-13 | Unrecoverable e-fuse fault behavior | The PDM must throw a motor shutdown or non-critical fault (different than the non-critical fault in PDM-22) over CAN depending on the e-fuse in the fault state: <br/> - AUX 1: Non-critical. <br/> - AUX 2: Non-critical. <br/> - Drive Inverter Left: Motor (TODO: consider not shutting down and creating a rudimentary speed limiter, based on worst case BEMF motor parameter (RPM/Vdc max load)). <br/> - Drive Inverter Right: Motor. <br/> - Energy Meter: Motor. <br/> - CAN: Motor. <br/> - AIR SHDN: Motor.
+PDM-13 | Unrecoverable e-fuse fault behavior | The PDM must throw a motor shutdown or non-critical fault (different than the non-critical fault in PDM-22) over CAN depending on the e-fuse in the fault state: <br/> - AUX 1: Non-critical. <br/> - AUX 2: Non-critical. <br/> - Drive Inverter Left: Motor ([TODO: if time permits, run on one inverter](https://github.com/UBCFormulaElectric/Consolidated-Firmware/issues/514)). <br/> - Drive Inverter Right: Motor. <br/> - Energy Meter: Motor. <br/> - CAN: Motor. <br/> - AIR SHDN: Motor.

 ### PDM Init State <a name="PDM_INIT"></a>
 ID | Title | Description | Associated Competition Rule(s)